-Potato brown spot and black pit are fungal diseases of potato caused by the fungus Alternaria alternata.
-On leaves, it causes dark brown spots of necrotic tissue with a dark brown margin.
+Brown spot and Black pit are fungal diseases of potato caused by the fungus Alternaria alternata.
+On leaves, it causes relatively small dark brown spots of necrotic tissue with a dark brown margin.
 Starting as small lesions, the spots can coalesce to cover a large percentage of leaf or petiole surface.
 On tubers, the disease causes black, deep sunken pits with definite margins that often develop in storage.
 The pathogen causing these diseases survives on infected soil-bound plant debris and susceptible weeds.
 Alternaria alternata is easily confused with A. solani, causal agent of the more common and destructive disease early blight, which affects both potato and tomato plants.
 Brown spot tends to be favored by warmer temperatures than early blight.

 Spread: Spreads to leaves via wind, and wounded tubers through infected soil